“Painted Ladies” : Drawing Victorian Homes

 These Victorian homes were drawn by the fifth grade students in Mrs. Bosse and Mr. Ranson’s Class

 This lesson is featured in my PDF booklet, “Architect Made Easy”.
-To purchase, click on the button below:
+To purchase, go into the shop and add this lesson to your cart: